 Some of the giants like Nike or Microsoft open separate support channels on Twitter.
 That enables faster and more focused communication when it comes to bugs and complaints.
 They don’t have to sift through all the social media buzz around their products to track down the problems.

-It’s also a common practice to integrate company’s Facebook and Twitter accounts with help desk software, like Freshdesk, Happyfox or UserEcho, which concentrate on customer service.
+It’s also a common practice to integrate company’s Facebook and Twitter accounts with help desk software, which concentrate on customer service.
 They allow creating tickets from clients’ posts and tweets and keep all support matters from different channels in one place.

 Many customer support channels rely on canned answers.
 They are predefined answers to most common questions.
 They facilitate agent’s work and allow faster responses.
 However social media require more personal approach.
 In 2012 a dissatisfied customer complained on Twitter about the actions of American Airlines.
 The company responded quickly, but without paying enough attention to customers message: